-- Tell me about yourself. - Why do you want to work for us? - Tell me about a mistake you made.
-How did you solve the problem and bounce back? - Tell me about a time when you have had multiple projects or tasks.
-How did you prioritize? - Tell me about your greatest strength/weakness. - Tell me about a time when you went the "extra mile" to do something because it needed to be done, even though it was not your responsibility. - Tell me about a difficult person with whom you've worked.
+- Tell me about a mistake you made.
+How did you solve the problem and bounce back? - Tell me about a time when you had multiple projects or tasks.
+How did you prioritize? - Tell me about a time when you went the "extra mile" to do something because it needed to be done, even though it was not your responsibility. - Tell me about a difficult person with whom you've worked.
 What approach did you use with this person?
-What was the outcome? - Tell me about a time when you have taken a leadership role in a team situation.
+What was the outcome? - Tell me about a time when you took a leadership role in a team situation.
 How did you handle it?
 What was your leadership strategy?
 What was the outcome?

-^{}Adapted from Emory University Career Guide
+Adapted from Emory University Career Guide